• City News

 Mayor Leonard C. Desiderio

-• Resolution 054, which approved a Raffle Application for the Yacht Club of Sea Isle City’s Sailing Foundation.
+• Resolution 073, which authorized the approval of a Raffle Application for the Sea Isle City Women’s Civic Club.

-The next City Council meeting will take place on Tuesday, April 9, at 10:00 AM on the third floor of City Hall – and we hope to see you there.
+The next City Council meeting will take place on Saturday, May 4, at 9:00 AM on the third floor of City Hall – and we hope to see you there!

 Best regards from the members of City Council,